CSE142/datastructures/README.md

 ```

-##### P9: (2 points) Based on the traces and by comparing the results `fp_add.exe --datatstructure list` and `fp_add.exe --datastructure vector`, does Python use arrays or linked lists to store its lists?
+##### P9: (2 points) Based on the traces and by comparing the results `fp_sum.exe --datatstructure list` and `fp_sum.exe --datastructure vector`, does Python use arrays or linked lists to store its lists?
 How can you tell?
 Point to specific evidence from in the screen capture above.

 ```